Unseen Bangalore Photos From a Plethora of Day Outings in Bangalore City

 A humble request: We overcrowd Venice, Paris, Coorg, Florence, Bangkok as if there is nowhere else to go.
 Meanwhile, the ecologies of these places suffer due to overcrowding and lack of care, obvious when tourists throng the destination.
 Let’s try to distribute ourselves through the lesser visited places which all hold, if not more, the similar richness of people, food, landscape, and history.

 May I suggest Stuart hill in Coorg instead of Madikeri town, Mandi district instead of Manali, Kalga instead of Kasol, and Chile instead of London and Paris?
-But let us promise to respect these new places and not turn them into just hangouts to chill.
+Let us promise to respect these new places and not turn them into just hangouts to chill.
 Let’s chill in our backyards.
 But when we visit, let’s visit to see, know, and understand something unknown to us.

-I penned down my experience in a poem.
+I penned down my experience in Ranganathittu National Park in a poem.
 After all, what is better than nature and poetry?

 Writing down that poem here.
+Hope you enjoy it 🙂

 As we entered the sanctuary, painted storks glided above us in the clouded sky,